viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 {{% /tab %}}
 {{% tab name="Go" %}}

-If using go, you will need to initialize your Golang project, and install the necessary libraries.
+If using Golang, you will need to initialize your project, and install the necessary libraries.

 ```bash
 go init mod square